WhatsApp Delivery Rate Falling; Here's why

 Frequency Capping limits how many marketing messages a user can receive from businesses within a specific timeframe.
 This cap for each user adapts based on factors such as how many messages the user has already received or whether they've interacted with previous ones.

-For example, if six brands have sent marketing messages to a user, WhatsApp may block a seventh, even if that brand is reaching out to this user for the first time.
+For example, if six brands have sent marketing messages to a user, WhatsApp may block a seventh marketing message from a business, even if that business is reaching out to this user for the first time.
 Businesses will receive a clear error code (131049), stating that, “This message was not delivered to maintain healthy ecosystem engagement..”

 Frequency Capping specifically targets marketing template messages sent through WhatsApp Business API.
 The focus is on preventing unsolicited marketing spam while still allowing critical interactions.
 Any ongoing conversation with a customer will not be affected within the 24-hour window.